ministryofjustice/itpolicycontent/content/security/security-breach-matrix.md

 ### Example scenarios and resulting scores

-Example 1: A member of staff who is normally security conscious loses a low impact `OFFICIAL` document on public transport.
-It appears to be accidental carelessness which could have been avoided, but the risk overall is negligible.
+Example 1: A security conscious member of staff loses a low impact `OFFICIAL` document on public transport.
+It appears to be avoidable but accidental carelessness.
+The risk is negligible.
 Score 1 or 2.

 Example 2: A member of staff fails to collect an `OFFICIAL` document from a printer.
-The document is left insecure, and discovered during a breach patrol.
+The document was left insecure, and discovered during a breach patrol.
 This breach scores 1, rising to a 3 if the member of staff repeats this type of breach.

-Example 3: A member of staff repeatedly does not comply with MOJ 'Clear Desk' policy.
+Example 3: A member of staff repeatedly fails to follow MOJ 'Clear Desk' policy.
 They leave `OFFICIAL` documents insecure, despite previous informal discussions about breaches of this kind.
-The first occurrence of this breach scores 1.
-Repeated behaviour, and failing to heed informal warnings, means the score increases to 5.
+The first occurrence of this breach would score 1.
+Repeated behaviour, and failing to heed informal warnings, increases the score to 5.

 Example 4: A member of staff emails the performance review of one of their direct reports to their personal email account.
 They intend to  access it from home, and so work on it in the evening.
 This contravenes MOJ policy and Information Management training taken by all staff.
 This shows almost total lack of care, and a high degree of negligence or recklessness.
 This breach would score 3.

-Example 5: A member of staff fails to check that a cabinet is properly locked.
-The insecure cabinet is found to contain `SECRET` information.
+Example 5: A member of staff fails to check that a cabinet is locked.
+The insecure cabinet contains `SECRET` information.
 This breach would score 4.
 If the member of staff is repeats this breach, the score rises to 6.

 Example 6: A member of staff takes a `SECRET` document out of the office.
 They view the document while travelling on public transport.
 This breach would score 7.

 Example 7: A member of staff leaves a `TOP SECRET` document on their desk while they go for lunch.
 This breach would score 8.
 Their line manager must consult with MOJ Security team before taking any action.

 Example 8: A member of staff does not store `TOP SECRET` materials appropriately.
-Alternatively, they dispatch the material without using a secure courier.
+Or, they dispatch the material without using a secure courier.
 This breach would score 10.
 Their line manager must consult with MOJ Security before taking any action.

 Example 9: A member of staff gives a print out of a `TOP SECRET` document to someone who is not appropriately cleared to see the material.
 This breach would score 10.
 Their line manager must consult with MOJ Security before taking any action.
 It is possible that the police will become involved.